shufan1/CommandlineTool_querynews/README.md

 # CommandlineTool_querynews

-take sql command from terminal and query the Global Event, Languag and Tone Database with AWS Athena
+take keyword from terminal and query the Global Event, Language and Tone Database with AWS Athena
 ```
 chmod +x <filename>
 ./filename --option xxx